THIS IS A TRAINING OPERATION ORDER. FOR INSTRUCTIONAL PURPOSES ONLY.

 c.
 Scheme of Fires

-No priority of indirect fires designated.
-Mortar support available through company on request; any squad may request fires through the PL.
+Priority of fires to 1st Squad.
+Mortar support is available through company on request; any squad may request fires through the PL.

 d.
 Tasks to Subordinate Units

-- PURPOSE: Clear the western approaches to deny REAPER use of the Bradenton Ave corridor for reinforcement or withdrawal.
+- PURPOSE: Deny REAPER use of the Bradenton Ave corridor for reinforcement or withdrawal.

 2. 2nd Squad (Central Zone):